steve4744/ParkourTopTen/README.md

 ## Notes
 1. You must have Parkour 4.2 or above for the heads to auto update as it depends on a custom event introduced in 4.2.
 ParkourTopTen will produce a heads display on earlier versions of Parkour but they will not auto-update.
+2. The legacy version (1.4) of ParkourTopTen (for Minecraft versions 1.8 to 1.12.2) will not work with Parkour 5.3+.
+Download version 1.4.1 from the Releases tab.
 2. You may occasionally get a skull in place of a player head.
 In this case, run "/ptt remove" and "/ptt create (course)" again.
 This will usually fix it.
 3. Remember to protect the heads display using Worldguard or some other tool.
 4. If you prefer a player's head to only appear once in the display, then you need to set ```UpdatePlayerDatabaseTime: true``` in the Parkour config.yml .